 In An Anthology of Special Topics of Knowledge (Chos mngon-pa kun-las btus-pa, Skt.
 Abhidharmasamuccaya), Asanga defines tainted phenomena as those that are related to any of the six gateways for being tainted.
 Thus, Asanga specifies six categories of tainted phenomena:

-(1) Phenomena having the identity-nature of being a taint (zag-pa'i bdag-nyid) – the six root disturbing emotions and attitudes and the twenty auxiliary disturbing emotions and attitudes.
+(1) Phenomena having the identity-nature of being a taint (zag-pa'i bdag-nyid) – the root and auxiliary disturbing emotions and attitudes.

 (2) Phenomena conjoined with taints (zag-pa-dang 'brel-ba) – the primary consciousness and other mental factors congruent with the root and auxiliary disturbing emotions and attitudes, as well as the cognitive sensors (dbang-po), such as the photosensitive cells of the eyes, that are the dominating conditions (bdag-rkyen) for them to arise.